karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 - Analyze the scan results.

-The ``aws ecr wait image-scan-complete`` command waits until the image scan is complete and findings can be accessed.
-It will poll every 5 seconds until a successful state has been reached.
-This will exit with a return code of 255 after 60 failed checks.
+The ``aws ecr wait image-scan-complete`` command waits until the image scan is complete and findings can be accessed, it will poll every 5 seconds until a successful state has been reached or will exit with a return code of 255 after 60 failed checks.

 After retrieving and parsing the scanner results, the script checks for HIGH or CRITICAL vulnerabilities and if there are any, it deletes the image from ECR and breaks the pipeline execution.

-If the scripts finds any MEDIUM, LOW or INFORMATIONAL vulnerabilities, it writes a message onto the STDOUT and continues the execution.
+If the scripts finds only MEDIUM, LOW or INFORMATIONAL vulnerabilities continues the execution.

 _I didn't write the script used to check the vulnerabilities, I'm using a script from Sahan [Ruwanga Gunathilaka post](https://medium.com/@sahangunathilaka/scan-docker-images-in-amazon-ecr-and-retrieve-scan-findings-e5a3fe4e7afa), so kudos to him._